Forecasting Oil prices. Commodity Prices and Trailing Correlations

 The Crude Oil Mispricing model, presented in MS Excel worksheet format, assesses what the price of crude oil should have been if the historical relationship between crude oil and a given commodity were to have continued into the future.
 Vice versa, what would the price of a given commodity be if the average correlation between crude oil and a given commodity was maintained over the analysis period?

 A comparative study of the average-correlation-simulated time series is made against the actual time series to see whether current price levels are justified or whether there is an argument for commodity mispricing.
+It is a different approach to forecasting oil prices that uses historical relationships with non crude commodities.

 The data used in the analysis is spot price data for the period January 2008 to August 2011.
 The data was obtained from a number of sources in particular: